-Getting into the Sport: Started speed skating at age 6… Had been figure skating for two years but her mother noticed short track at the Olympic Winter Games and put her in that because it was more competitive… She loved it from the first time on the ice; as a figure skater she had always wanted to race her coach… Outside Interests: Studying nutrition at Cégep College de Maisonneuve in Montreal… Enjoys watching TV shows and movies, cooking and discovering new food, yoga, playing board games, gardening, travelling… Supports Fillactive… Odds and Ends: Motto: Everything happens for a reason… Favourite Olympic memory is watching Marc Gagnon and Jonathan Guilmette win gold and silver in the 500m at Salt Lake City 2002…
+Getting into the Sport: Started speed skating in 1996 at the local rink in Saguenay… Had been figure skating for two years but her mother noticed short track at the Olympic Winter Games and put her in that because it was more competitive… She loved it from the first time on the ice… As a figure skater she had always wanted to race her coach… Outside Interests: Studying nutrition at Cégep College de Maisonneuve in Montreal… Enjoys watching TV shows and movies, cooking and discovering new food, yoga, playing board games, gardening, travelling… Supports Fillactive… Odds and Ends: Motto: Everything happens for a reason… Favourite Olympic memory is watching Marc Gagnon and Jonathan Guilmette win gold and silver in the 500m at Salt Lake City 2002…

 |2010 Vancouver||Speed Skating - Short Track||1,500m - Women||14|

 |2014 Sochi||Speed Skating - Short Track||1,000m - Women||6|

 |2014 Sochi||Speed Skating - Short Track||1,500m - Women||6|

 |2014 Sochi||Speed Skating - Short Track||500m - Women||9|

 |2014 Sochi||Speed Skating - Short Track||Relay 3,000m - Women||Silver|

 Olympic Winter Games: 2014 – 9th (500m), 6th (1000m), 6th (1500m), SILVER (3000m relay); 2010 – 14th (1500m)